Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 Description:   A list of role definitions and scopes to be assigned as part of this resources implementation.
 Two forms are supported.
 Assignments against this virtual machine resource scope and assignments to external resource scopes using the system managed identity.
   list(object({
-    scope\_resource\_id                          = (optional) - The scope at which the System Managed Identity Role Assignment applies to, such as /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333, /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup, or /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM, or /providers/Microsoft.Management/managementGroups/myMG.
-Changing this forces a new resource to be created.
     principal\_id                               = (optional) - The ID of the Principal (User, Group or Service Principal) to assign the Role Definition to.
 Changing this forces a new resource to be created.
     role\_definition\_id\_or\_name                 = (Optional) - The Scoped-ID of the Role Definition or the built-in role name.
 Changing this forces a new resource to be created.
 Conflicts with role\_definition\_name
     condition                                  = (Optional) - The condition that limits the resources that the role can be assigned to.
 Changing this forces a new resource to be created.